 En Route to Manastash Ridge

-On a clear day, we’d also see Mount Adams and maybe Mount Rainier.
-But not today.
-Soon, we left the windy ridge behind.
-The sun showed up for a few minutes on our way down.
-Though, it only cast rays on the other side of Selah Creek.
+On a clear day, we would also see Mount Adams and perhaps Mount Rainier, but not today.
+Soon, we left the wind behind.
+The sun came out for a few, but it only cast rays on the other side of Selah Creek.

-We still had time to make a quick hike up to Manastash Ridge.
-So from the gate, we went straight up the southern slopes.
-The hills looked steeper than it was.
-Then from the crest, we hiked west a short distance to reach the flat summit.
+We still had time to hike up to Manastash Ridge.
+So past the gate, we went straight up from the south, which looked steeper than it was.
+Then from the crest, we hiked west a short way to the flat summit.

 See more trip photos here.